tomcritchlow/tomcritchlow.github.io/wiki/drafts/annotations.md

 Genius is basically "the other" annotation layer for the web and is sometimes even used by "real" newsrooms.
 Likely because of the polished UI.
 You can see it for yourself here.

 ![](/images/genius-annotations.png)

+Play around with it yourself on [this demo page I set  up](/annotations-genius/).

 Some observations: